 That professionalism extends to your social media accounts, as well.
 Momose recommends keeping separate personal and professional accounts and ensuring all public content is appropriate for potential future employers.

 Social media can also give you a chance to shine.
 “Obviously, you never want to put anything on the internet that you would regret later, but I do like to see people’s interests and personality outside of work, ” says Alexis Brown, the co-founder of the nonprofit Causing a Stir and a bartender at Chicago’s Drifter, who researches candidates online before interviewing them.

 2. Do Your Homework

-Social media reconnaissance works both ways, says Channing Centeno, a bartender at Seamstress in New York City.
+Social media reconnaissance works both ways, says Channing Centeno, a bartender at Otis in New York City.
 “Not only is it a great tool to showcase your work and market yourself professionally, but you can research a potential employer’s interests, too,” he says.

 Centeno suggests reading “every single article you can find,” ordering any books the bar or its owners have published and actually eating and drinking at the establishment before your interview.
 “That way you’ll be able to drop knowledge and keywords that will make you really stand out and show that you get their business,” he says.

 Xavier Herit, the director of food and beverage at NoMo SoHo hotel in New York City, always appreciates candidates who do their homework.
 “The head bartender I just hired blew me away in her interview,” he says.
 “She had done some impressive research on the hotel, took notes while I talked and had very specific questions about the team and the cocktails, which demonstrated her communication skills and attention to detail.”

 “When it comes to the ‘do you have any questions for me?’ portion of the interview and a candidate asks thoughtful questions about the establishment, the menu and our processes, they really stand out to me,” says Momose.
 “This demonstrates an understanding of the role they’re applying for and a willingness to understand the place’s culture.”